 Before you start working with IBM Secure Execution, find out about prerequisites and restrictions.

-IBM Secure Execution for Linux requires an IBM z15 or LinuxONE III with the feature installed.
+IBM Secure Execution for Linux requires an IBM z15 or LinuxONE III or later models with the feature installed.

 As the host is not allowed to access guest memory and state, certain KVM features are not supported, including: